Queensland Adult Specialist Immunisation Service (QASIS)

 The service is available to Queenslanders aged 16 years and up.
 Examples of patients for review in QASIS prior to vaccination may include:

-- A history of anaphylaxis or generalised allergic reaction to any component of a COVID-19 vaccine to be administered (e.g., PEG or polysorbate 80)
+- A history of anaphylaxis or generalised allergic reaction to any component of a vaccine to be administered (e.g., PEG or polysorbate 80)

 - A history of confirmed mastocytosis with recurrent anaphylaxis that requires treatment.